Produce insightful, interactive reports on, company-wide metrics for any business audience. Now all in Excel.

 Excel formulas are mathematical expressions that can be used to perform both simple and complex calculations on the cells, rows, and columns in a spreadsheet.
 A hallmark feature of Excel’s formulas is that they can be used to define the value of a cell automatically, calculating the value of that cell based on the value of other cells.

 Excel supports more than 480 formulas as functions, or pre-built formulas.
-According to Microsoft, some of the most popular include the SUM function, the FI function, the LOOKUP function, the VLOOKUP function, and the MATCH function.
+According to Microsoft, some of the most popular include the SUM function, the IF function, the LOOKUP function, the VLOOKUP function, and the MATCH function.
 Getting into the details, functions are classified into 14 different categories, including:

 For anyone looking for usability outside of the pre-built functions, you also have the ability to create your own custom formulas and functions using VBA (or Visual Basic for Applications).
 Similar to how macros provide added automation capabilities, these custom formulas expand options for data manipulation and calculations.